I have been filming the islands of the Setouchi Inland Sea on my YouTube channel "Setouchi Relaxation Films" (currently on hiatus)

 Then in 2025, we received a call from a Korean production company

-- MBC "Rookie Coach Kim Yeon-koung"
+- MBC's "Rookie Coach Kim Yeon-koung"

 moreover,

-- E-Channel " From One to Ten" (broadcast on January 5, 2026)
+- in E-Channel's " From One to Ten" (aired January 5, 2026)

 We were contacted because, due to the structure of the program, footage of the Seto Ohashi Bridge and Naoshima was required in each segment